Taiwan Itinerary: 2 Perfect Weeks in Taiwan

 Near Kaohsiung, take a day trip or perhaps even spend a night at Taiwan’s coral island, Xiao Liuqui.
 You can catch a ferry (40 minutes) at Donggang Ferry Harbour in nearby Pingdong County.

 Xiao Liuqui is a tiny island, and it takes less than 1 hour to drive around the entire island.
 Still, it has a wealth of activities to entice travelers – from snorkeling and scuba diving to exploring caves and watching epic sunsets.
+Read my detailed guide to Xiaoliuqiu to discover all its best bits.

 When to visit Taiwan